Introduction

 Shorthand Formats

-For convenience, you can also use shorter formats (these require --gist
+For convenience, you can also use shorter formats (these require --gist flag to disambiguate):

-π‘ Tip: Set a Default Gist
+💡 Tip: Set a Default Gist

 You can set a default Gist ID in your

-as the location:# Export to the default Gist intelli-shell export gist # Import from the default Gist intelli-shell import gist
+config.tomlfile.
+Once configured, you can sync with even shorter commands, as IntelliShell will use the default ID when it sees"gist"as the location:# Export to the default Gist intelli-shell export gist # Import from the default Gist intelli-shell import gist

 Syncing with a Custom HTTP Endpoint